Request an EHC needs assessment — the platform drafts your letter | EHCP Clarity

 • You have included your child's name, date of birth, and school

-• You have the correct email and postal address for the LA's SEND team
+• You have the correct email and postal address for the local authority's SEND team

 • You have a copy of the letter and the date you sent it